jzcdx/ignore_zipper/readme.md

-# ignore zipper
+# Ignore Zipper

-puts everything in the current directory in a zip file except for files whose names are in a txt file called "exclude.txt"
+Puts everything in the current directory in a zip file except for files whose names are in a txt file called "exclude.txt"